 Shortlist announced for Derby Children’s Picture Book Award

-Four books have been shortlisted for the second Derby Book Festival Children’s Picture Book Award, which aims to celebrate picture books that children can relate to and in which the diversity and challenges of modern life are represented.
-Fourteen Derby primary school teachers selected the books from the original longlist of nine.
+Now in its fourth year the Award celebrates picture books that children can relate to and in which the diversity and challenges of modern life are represented.

 This year’s shortlist comprises:

-Di Smith, who devised and organises the: “We had a very high standard of submissions for the Award from 15 publishers and we have an excellent and varied shortlist.
-The books give children the opportunity to see a window on their world and a mirror in which to see themselves.”
+Di Smith, who devised and organises the Award: “We had a very high standard of submissions for the Award with 34 books from 17 publishers, which is a record.
+We have an excellent and varied shortlist of books which will give children the opportunity to see a window on their world and a mirror in which to see themselves.”